Coronavirus / Covid-19 Information

 Help and support is available, including instructions in different languages on how to test and report the results and a video showing you how to take the test Step-by-Step Guide to Self-testing.
 There is no need to keep used test equipment after the test result has been reported.
 You can put it in your normal bin (household waste).

 Home testing does not replace symptomatic testing.
 If you have symptoms, you should self-isolate immediately, book a PCR test and follow national guidelines.
-Your whole household should self-isolate until the results of this test come back.

 All members of the household with school age children are eligible for free LFD test kits and are encouraged to conduct twice-weekly testing.
 The school is not able to provide these for households as we only have supplies for our own students.
 You can find your nearest supplier for these test kits or order them online using the NHS website: Find-Covid-19-Rapid-Test-Sites.Maps.Test-and-Trace.nhs.uk/